The-Sycorax/DenaroWalletClient/README.md

 # NEW #  Denaro Core V1.0.1, DenaroWalletClient GUI #

-make sure to import manually the file including wallets files .or generate a new one in the second tab encrypted or non encrypted (deterministic and 2fa are soon to be added)
+make sure to import manually the file including wallets files .or generate a new one in the second tab encrypted or non encrypted (deterministic soon to be added)

 RUN : UI.py